 Double-click a job in the list to display the job details on the right.
 Click Save on the toolbar to save the logs to your local host.

 You can set the path for saving the log file on the Setting tab of MaxCompute Studio.

 Job instance

 View a job instance

-MaxCompute Studio supports the following two ways to view MaxCompute job instances:
+Studio supports two ways of viewing a MaxCompute job instance: